t-crest/iot-rt/tpip/README.md

 make tpippatmos
 ```

-A flag is set by patos, which the host pc reacts to, and clears, and sets a new acknowledge flag.
+A flag is set by Patmos, which the host pc reacts to, and clears, and sets a new acknowledge flag.